microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 sudo make install
 sudo ldconfig
 ```
 Now we can install GNU Radio, specifically version 3.9.
-Note the first command below is a bandaid fix for a bug related to cmake finding boost and looking in the wrong spot.
+Note the first command below is a band aid fix for a bug related to cmake finding boost and looking in the wrong spot.

 ```console
 sudo ln -s /usr/include /include